-Gastroenterologist Dr. David Stewart has provided the communities of North East Texas and South East Oklahoma with experienced GI care for more than 30 years.
+Gastroenterologist Dr. David Stewart has provided the communities of Northeast Texas and Southeast Oklahoma with experienced GI care for more than 30 years.
 Our center takes a thorough approach in the "detective work" necessary to provide patients with a precise diagnosis and treatment plan.
-As a member of the Medical Staff at Paris Regional Medical Center, Dr. Stewart has access to the resources, technology, and network of local healthcare providers all dedicated to delivering quality patient outcomes.
+As a member of the Medical Staff at Paris Regional Health, Dr. Stewart has access to the resources, technology, and network of local healthcare providers all dedicated to delivering quality patient outcomes.
 Rosalia Treto, FNP-C works alongside Dr. Stewart in the patient clinic daily.

 What is Gastroenterology?